brian-ogrady/astradb-multivector/src/astra_multivector/late_interaction/README.md

 The main entry point for using late interaction models with AstraDB:

 - Creates and manages document and token-level tables
-- Handles document indexing and storage
+- Handles document indexing and storage with flexible document schema
-- Implements efficient two-stage retrieval:
+- Implements efficient two-stage retrieval with auto-scaling parameters:
   1. ANN search to find candidate tokens
   2. MaxSim scoring for final ranking
+- Optimizes performance through token pooling and concurrency controls

 ### Supported Models